Fusion energy gain factor: Concept

-Q (Note: Or very rarely, Q_{fus}.) is simply the comparison of the power being released by the fusion reactions in a reactor, P_{fus}, to the constant heating power being supplied, P_{heat}, in normal operating conditions.
+Q (Note: Or very rarely, Q_{fus}.) is the comparison of the power being released by the fusion reactions in a reactor, P_{fus}, to the constant heating power being supplied, P_{heat}, in normal operating conditions.
 For those designs that do not run in the steady state, but are instead pulsed, the same calculation can be made by summing all of the fusion energy produced in P_{fus} and all of the energy expended producing the pulse in P_{heat}.
 (Note: In this case, "heat" is somewhat of a misnomer.)
 However, there are several definitions of breakeven that consider additional power losses.

 Breakeven

 In 1955, John Lawson was the first to explore the energy balance mechanisms in detail, initially in classified works but published openly in a now-famous 1957 paper.
 In this paper he considered and refined work by earlier researchers, notably Hans Thirring, Peter Thonemann, and a review article by Richard Post.
 Expanding on all of these, Lawson's paper made detailed predictions for the amount of power that would be lost through various mechanisms, and compared that to the energy needed to sustain the reaction.
 This balance is today known as the Lawson criterion.

 In a successful fusion reactor design, the fusion reactions generate an amount of power designated P_{fus}.
 (Note: This was denoted P_{R} in Lawson's original paper, but changed here to match modern terminology.)
 Some amount of this energy, P_{loss}, is lost through a variety of mechanisms, mostly convection of the fuel to the walls of the reactor chamber and various forms of radiation that cannot be captured to generate power.
 In order to keep the reaction going, the system has to provide heating to make up for these losses, where P_{loss} = P_{heat} to maintain thermal equilibrium.

 The most basic definition of breakeven is when Q = 1, (Note: In Lawson's original paper, the term Q was used to denote the total energy released by the individual fusion reactions, in MeV, and R referred to the power balance.
 Later works used Q to refer to the power balance, as it is used in this article.) that is, P_{fus} = P_{heat}.